Famine squeezes life out of southern Somalia

 Cash in return for work as well as seeds for the next harvest, with rains anticipated in October, might hold back the tide of refugees and cut a growing dependency on aid.

-"There is no alternative other than providing immediate cash relief to people and at the same time engage immediately to protect their resource base (livestock)," said Luca Alinovi, head of FAO's Somalia programme, in a patch of scrub littered with rotting cattle carcases.
+"There is no alternative other than providing immediate cash relief to people and at the same time engage immediately to protect their resource base (livestock)," said Luca Alinovi, head of FAO's Somalia program, in a patch of scrub littered with rotting cattle carcasses.

 Still waiting for cash commitments from donors, FAO says $70 million could provide seeds to 750,000 people ahead of the rains, help feed and vaccinate 42 million animals at risk of drought-related diseases and support almost 1 million people in return for work that might jump-start local economies.